ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   parameter according to one of the following rules:
    * The argument is a function expression with declared result type that is the same as the declared type of the parameter or with declared result type `NodesType` and the declared type of the parameter is `LogicalType` and a conversion applies.
-   * The argument is a literal primitive value and the defined type of the parameter is `ValueType`.
+   * The argument is a literal or primitive value and the defined type of the parameter is `ValueType`.
    * The argument is a query and the declared type of the parameter is `NodesType` or `LogicalType` and a conversion applies.

 ### `length` Function Extension {#length}